01-edu/public/subjects/ai/emotions-detector/README.md

 For this project we will focus on two tasks:

-- emotion classification
+- Emotion classification
-- face tracking
+- Face tracking

 With the computing power exponentially increasing the computer vision field has been developing exponentially.
 This is a key element because the computer power allows using more easily a type of neural networks very powerful on images: